-In the Rim Village on the south side of the lake are the Lodge, rental cabins, cafeteria, store, emergency mechanical service, campground, community house, information building, and Sinnott Memorial.
+In the Rim Village on the south side of the lake are the lodge, rental cabins, cafeteria, store, emergency mechanical service, campground, Community House, Information Building, and Sinnott Memorial.
 The lake is accessible by trail from the Rim Village.
-All guided trips start from the area.

 ACCOMMODATIONS AND EXPENSES